Crispy Fish with Fresh Corn and Scallions

 Yankee Plus Dec 2015

 Toasted wheat germ and cornmeal combine to create a light, crunchy crust for this delicate fish (a.k.a. fluke), which also tastes wonderful with homemade tartar sauce.
 Soaking the fillets in milk before cooking plumps the meat and helps keep it moist.

-In a large skillet over medium heat, cook scallions in 2 tablespoons oil until softened, about 1 minute.
-Stir in garlic and corn.
-Cook 3 minutes.
-Reduce heat to low, cover, and keep warm.
+Meanwhile, in a large skillet over medium heat, cook scallions in 3 tablespoons oil until softened, about 1 minute.
+Stir in garlic and corn; cook 3 minutes.
+Reduce heat to very low, cover, and keep warm.

-In a large nonstick skillet on high setting, heat 2 tablespoons oil.
-Add half the fillets and cook 3 minutes per side, adjusting heat slightly if they start to brown too fast.
+In a large, flat dish, stir together wheat germ, cornmeal, salt, and cayenne.
+Remove fish from refrigerator and drain off milk.
+Dredge each fillet in wheat germ-cornmeal mixture and place on a baking sheet.
+Heat 2 tablespoons oil in a large, nonstick skillet over medium-high setting.
+Place half the fillets in pan and cook 3 minutes on each side, adding more oil and adjusting heat slightly if they start to brown too quickly.
 Transfer cooked fillets to a platter.
-Add remaining oil to skillet and cook remaining fillets.
+Add remaining 2 tablespoons oil to skillet and cook remaining fillets.

-Just before serving, stir basil and chives into scallion-corn ragout.
-Season with salt to taste.
-Spoon ragout onto each plate and top with a fish fillet and lemon wedge.
+Just before serving, season corn mixture with salt to taste.
+Spoon some corn onto individual plates and top each serving with a fish fillet and lemon wedge.
+Sprinkle with fresh herbs.
 Let guests squeeze lemon over fish at the table.